 In fact, the geo-political tension in the Middle-East region due to the US-Iran conflict as well as the weak economic data pouring in at the domestic front has offered this buying opportunity.

+The likelihood of the US-Iran conflict escalating into full-fledged war seems to be quite low.
 Also at the domestic front, the government is likely to turn more proactive in the ensuing Budget to revive the sagging economy and is likely to announce more stimulus packages to do this.

 Markets at a New High!